Nexdata-AI/1000-People-Driver-Behavior-Identification-Data/README.md

-# 1000-People-Driver-Behavior-Identification-Data
+# 844-People-Driver-Behavior-Identification-Data

 ## Description
-1,000 People-Driver Behavior Identification Data.
-The data includes multiple ages, multiple time periods and multiple lighting.
-The driver behaviors includes Dangerous behavior, fatigue behavior and visual movement behavior.
+This dataset includes diverse drivers across multiple ages, time periods, and lighting conditions, with annotated behaviors including dangerous driving, fatigue, and visual movement behaviors.
 In terms of device, binocular cameras of RGB and infrared channels were applied.
-This data can be used for tasks such as driver behavior analysis.
+This data can be used for tasks such as driver behavior analysis, fatigue and drowsiness detection, dangerous driving recognition and driver attention and visual movement monitoring.

 For more details, please refer to the link: https://www.nexdata.ai/datasets/computervision/1277?source=Github

 ## Data size
-1,000 people
+844 people
 ## Population distribution
-gender distribution: male, female; race distribution: Asian; age distribution: 18~45 years old, 46~60 years old, over 60 years old
+gender distribution: 421 males, 423 females; race distribution: Vietnam, Indonesia; age distribution: 18~45 years old, 46~60 years old, over 60 years old
 ## Collecting environment
 in-car Cameras
 ## Data diversity